Hubs-Foundation/hubs-docs/docs/hubs-cloud-aws-troubleshooting.md

 4. Select "Email Addresses"
 5. One of these listed is your stack's admin email address.
    - Make sure there's no capital letters!
-   - If your email is not "verified" yet, you need to click on confirmation link amazon sends you.
+   - If your email is not "verified" yet, you need to click on confirmation link amazon sends you during cloud formation.

-## What is my hub stack's admin email address?
+### What is my hub stack's admin email address?

 [See "What is my hub stack's admin email address?"](./hubs-cloud-faq.md#what-is-my-hub-stacks-admin-email-address)